54skyxenon/54skyxenon.github.io/content/blog/midlevel-2025.md

 {{% blog-shortcode file="https://i.ibb.co/sdG94TCJ/ramp-fail.png" %}}

-## Acknowledgements

-Many connections/ex-Scaliens extended a helping hand this cycle, offering referrals to fast-track my applications at some great companies and helping me practice for interviews.

-If you are one of those people reading this now, you have my gratitude, and some of the insights in this article would not be possible without you.

 ## Where Next?

 The climax of this cycle was a nail-biter.
 I received offers from Coinbase and Meta that I used as negotiation leverage against two remaining firms I was contending with: Two Sigma and Citadel.